-- a.
+a.
 Excellence students are extremely motivated, which quite often results in their dedication to many diverse activities to build up their curriculum.
 This might also lead to stress and too much pressure for some students that a mentor will be faced with.
-We provide a workshop on Time Management within PREMIUM that we recommend to these students.
-We also can offer some students an additional workshop on stress management. - b.
+We provide a workshop on Time Management within

+PREMIUM that we recommend to these students.
+We also can offer some students an additional workshop on stress management.

+- b.
 Trying to schedule (team) meetings with students from different faculties is a challenge in itself.
 While it is an excellent planning exercise for students, the reality is that many will find the planning aspect one of the greatest challenges in the programme. - c.
 Team members may have different disciplinary backgrounds, different motivations and aspirations, and different cultural backgrounds.
 Effective collaboration relies in large part on interdisciplinary communication.
 Communication across disciplines is not easy.
 For example, implicit misunderstandings may arise concerning what is deemed a valuable question, what are valid data, what kind of result should emerge from the project and so on (Menken & Keestra, 2016).
 When performing under pressure, these differences might be a cause for friction within the team. - d.
 Over time, team members' roles may change from being core (fully dedicated to the research goal) to peripheral (committed to this project, but also working in one or more other teams), and vice-versa.
 This may cause extra stress on students that stay fully committed.
 With PREMIUM it cannot be stressed enough that free-riding is unacceptable and will affect the student's assessment.
 Please be weary of such issues during the Team Dynamics meeting. - e.
-In time, measurements related to the Covid-19 crisis, might again become more severe.
-This might have its effect on the well-being of certain team members.
-Please take care of each other, and if you feel that you are not feeling well or if you notice a team member not being well, contact PREMIUM Central Management Team as soon as possible.
-These Covid-19 measurements might also have an effect on your team's methodology of choice, possible approach for the project and the scope of the project.
-Consider this and negotiate back-up plans with your team. - f.
 Some students might show a level of resistance when it comes to coaching.
-The student may be passive, putting off your meetings or acting as if (s)he's open to coaching but never actually changing his/her behaviour.
-Or (s)he might be direct, making it clear (s)he doesn't want your help.
+The student may be passive, putting off your meetings or acting as if they are open to coaching but never actually changing their behaviour.
+Or they might be direct, making it clear they do not want your help.
 While this may be frustrating, you should not feel discouraged by this.
 Here are some techniques to use: - Understand the resistance: It's easy to assume the resistor is simply irrational or difficult, but there is typically a logical, perfectly reasonable explanation for how the person is behaving.
-Perhaps, (s)he doesn't trust you well enough yet.
-Also, coaching can sometimes be experienced as "not being good enough".

-- Be curious: Asking questions is also relevant.
+Perhaps, the student does not trust you well enough yet.
+Also, coaching can sometimes be experienced as "not being good enough". - Be curious: Asking questions is also relevant.
 "How can we solve this problem together?" or "What do you feel is holding you back at this moment?"
 You can mention the resistant behaviour you have been observing so long as it is in a non-critical way that sparks candid discussion.
 For example, you could say: "I noticed that you rescheduled our meeting several times.
 I'd really like to work with you on this so what can I do to help you make this a priority or make you more comfortable tackling this issue?" - Show appreciation and build trust: To accept coaching is to make oneself vulnerable, so you need to show this particular student that you are worthy of trust.
-First acknowledge the person's contributions, emphasize confidentiality and keep your word.
+First, acknowledge the person's contributions, emphasize confidentiality and keep your word.
 Also, make sure you stay committed throughout the coaching process.
 Another way to build trust is to show that you will accept reasonable mistakes.
 Allow the student to analyse setbacks and failures and learn from them.